singhh5050/on-device-lm-benchmarking/README.md

 - Ollama demonstrates remarkably higher prompt processing speeds, especially for TinyLlama
 - Mistral shows the smallest difference between prompt and generation speeds in both frameworks

+The graph shows that prefill-heavy workloads achieve significantly higher prompt TPS by amortizing fixed overheads—like weight loading and I/O—across many input tokens.
+This efficient batching pushes the blue dots far to the right.
+While their generation TPS is often lower than that of decode-heavy workloads, the prompt phase dominates their performance profile, highlighting how processing many tokens in one pass leads to much greater efficiency during input handling.
+Conversely, the red dots are pushed to the left because decode-heavy tasks are not optimized for prompt TPS, and the I/O speed of decoding will be the same across both groups.
+(Change in prompt TPS, static decode TPS = different proportions)

 ### Model Performance Comparison

 ![MLX Model TPS Comparison](visualizations/mlx/3_model_tps_comparison.png)